Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Experiments

 \subsection{Visualization}

-After the detailed ablation studies and quantitive comparison with previous methods, we provide some qualitative analysis on our Dynamic MDETR framework to illustrate its effectiveness in this subsection.
+After the detailed ablation studies and quantitative comparisons with previous methods, we provide some qualitative analysis of our Dynamic MDETR framework to illustrate its effectiveness in this subsection.
 Specifically, we conduct two types of visualization analysis: plotting the sampled points in the dynamic decoder, and plotting the attention maps of text to images in the multimodal transformer encoder.
-We hope these visualization results could provide more insights on our Dynamic MDETR.
+We hope these visualization results could provide more insights into our Dynamic MDETR.

 \textbf{Sampled points in different decoder layers.} We plot the sampled points by our dynamic multimodal transformer decoder at different layers in Figure \ref{fig:fig_8}.
 The qualitative results show that as the number of decoder layers increases, the sampled points (red points) become more focused on the target object (blue box).
-Interestingly, we find that the initial sampled points fall out of the image and uniformly distribute at the four corners of the image.
+Interestingly, we find that the initial sampled points fall out of the image and are uniformly distributed at the four corners of the image.
 We represent the points out of bounds with the features at the border points.
-We find that initial sampling points at the four corners is reasonable since we have no any specific information on the target object, which can appear anywhere in the image.
+We find that initial sampling points at the four corners are reasonable since we have no specific information on the target object, which can appear anywhere in the image.
 Thus, sampling from four corners can cover as many locations as possible to locate the target objects faster.
 We also find that our Dynamic MDETR equipped with 2D adaptive sampling can capture the distinguished properties of objects like "yellow", and complex relationships between the target object and context objects, like ``holding", ``next to", and ``left side".
 Surprisingly, our model can localize the book correctly, when given the text written on the book as the referring expression.
-It implies that our model has the ability of text recognition from the image.
+It implies that our model has the ability of text recognition from an image.